andreigi/oliodigest/_pages/fourth.md

 Ewoks originate from the Star Wars films.
 In the series, they are a species of teddy-bear-like hunter-gatherers that inhabit the forest moon of Endor.
 The Ewoks live in various tree-huts and primitive dwellings.
 They first appeared in the film Star Wars Episode VI: Return of the Jedi (1983).
 They have since featured in two made-for-television films, Caravan of Courage: An Ewok Adventure and Ewoks: The Battle for Endor, as well as an animated series and several books and games.
 Some fans of Star Wars say that Ewoks are silly and “ruined” the film.

-However, shih tzus are definitely cuter than Ewoks .
+However, shih tzus are definitely cuter than Ewoks.</p>
 [![ewok shih tzu](https://web.archive.org/web/20121115175419im_/http://oliodigest.com/wp-content/uploads/Daphne_as_an_Ewok2-533x800.jpg)](https://web.archive.org/web/20121115175419im_/http://oliodigest.com/wp-content/uploads/Daphne_as_an_Ewok2-533x800.jpg)

 [![ewok shih tzu](https://web.archive.org/web/20121115175407im_/http://oliodigest.com/wp-content/uploads/Daphne_as_an_Ewok3.jpg)](https://web.archive.org/web/20121115175407im_/http://oliodigest.com/wp-content/uploads/Daphne_as_an_Ewok3.jpg)